jparyani/mediagoblin/docs/source/siteadmin/relnotes.rst

 **Bugfixes/improvements:**

 - The *MOST IMPORTANT* change in this release:
-  Commenting out a couple of non-critical features that were causing database transaction issues.
+  Disabling a couple of non-critical features that were causing database transaction issues.
 (These should be back by 0.8.0.)

-  - Disabled the "checking if the database is up to date at mediagoblin startup" feature
+  + Disabled the "checking if the database is up to date at mediagoblin startup" feature
-  - Disabled the garbage collection stuff by default for now (You can set garbage_collection under the config mediagoblin header to something other than 0 to turn it back on for now, but it's potentially risky for the moment.)
+  + Disabled the garbage collection stuff by default for now (You can set garbage_collection under the config mediagoblin header to something other than 0 to turn it back on for now, but it's potentially risky for the moment.)

 - Some fixes to the 0.7.0 docs
 - Fixed Sandy 70s speedboat navbar by updating git submodule
 - Added support for cr2 files in raw_image media type